Deltares/hydromt/docs/user_guide/cli.rst

     activate hydromt
     hydromt build --help

-The choice of components to include when building or updating a model is defined in the :ref:`HydroMT configuration file <ini_options>`.
+The choice of components to include when building or updating a model is defined in the :HydroMT configuration file.
 The different methods and their command line arguments are described below.

 .. _cli_build: